 - Property offences

-- Crimes of violence & sexual offences (including historical allegations of assault and sexual assault)
+- Crimes of violence & sexual offences (including sexual assault and historical allegations of sexual assault)

-- Drug offences (including trafficking, production, importation and criminal organization)
+- Drug offences (including possession, trafficking, production, importation and criminal organization offences)

 - Fraud & Economic crimes